 - Operate without proper training or instruction. - Operate on public roads.
 A collision can occur with another vehicle. - Operate on paved roads.
-Pavement may seriously affect handling and control. - Operate at speeds too fast for your skill, conditions, or the terrain. - Carry multiple passengers UTVs are designed for a single passenger only. - Use ALCOHOL or DRUGS before or while driving this vehicle.
+Pavement may seriously affect handling and control. - Operate at speeds too fast for your skill, conditions, or the terrain. - Use ALCOHOL or DRUGS before or while driving this vehicle.